 Saints defensive coordinator Rob Ryan: New Orleans' defense wasn't all that bad, but we just wanted to use this humorous GIF again ...

-Broncos defense: That's two straight bad weeks, Denver.
+Broncos defense: That's two pretty bad weeks in a row now, Denver.

 Von Miller's return next week will help, and perhaps this is just picking nits on a 6-0 team.
 But Denver is 28th in the NFL in yards allowed (only three teams have allowed more than their 6.1 yards per play, if you think that ranking is skewed because of the offense's pace), and is giving up 26.3 points per game against a schedule that hasn't included many offensive juggernauts.
 Peyton Manning is capable of carrying this defense to a Super Bowl, but odds are he's going to need some help at some point.